lewishowles/components/src/components/form/button-group/button-group.md

 - type: `array|object`
 - **required**

-The options to display as buttons can be provided in one of three formats for ease.
+The options to display as buttons can be provided in one of a number of formats for ease.

 - An array of strings `["option1", "option2", "option3"]`, in which case both the label and value are the same.
+- An array of numbers `[1, 2, 3]`, in which case both the label and value are the same.
 - An object `{ value: "label" }` where each key is the value of oan option, and each value is the label.
 - An array of objects `[{ label: "Label", value: "value" }]` where labels and values are explicitly defined.